 "Our middle son is now 12 and really coming into his own.
 Learning is extremely difficult for him as he struggles with retaining information so we have to repeat things (over-learning) but he switches off if he's done it before so I am always looking for new ways and activities to learn the same thing for him.

 Giving him time to be himself, he showed us how to encourage his learning.
 Comics have been our breakthrough...
 Lego, YouTube,

 Our youngest son is nearly 9 – where does the time go?
 He is still non-verbal and driven by the need to satisfy his sensory needs.
 We have had to privately fundraise for an AAC device to help him communicate which he loves using.

 He is like a sponge, he loves learning, taught himself to read.
 I always feel like I'm running to catch up with him (literally as well as educationally)!"

 "Our job is to help our children become as independent as possible.
 This is the heart of home schooling with autism.
 You won't be around forever and you need to help your child to be as self reliant as possible, even if they can never live independently.

 When I was asked by a Doctor how I knew I was doing a good enough job teaching my son I replied:

-Thank you so much Erika for sharing your homeschooling story with us.
+Thank you so much Erika for sharing your story about homeschooling autism with us.